apocalypticartcollective/eft/_posts/2025-04-02-Resistance-Seven.md

 The girl heard the command again, but this time the voice was a familiar one: 'Get up!'

 She opened her eyes and quickly sat up.
 The dream-image of her sun-lit body in silhouette had faded, and was replaced by the sight of her pale skin under artificial light reflected in a mirror from across the small room.
-She turned toward the source of the voice and saw a soldier
-'s face, maskless, grimacing at her from the screen by her bed.
+She turned toward the source of the voice and saw a soldier's face, maskless, grimacing at her from the screen by her bed.

 'Yo!
 Time to get up!
 You have a meeting.
-There
-'s someone waiting for you, girl.'
+There's someone waiting for you, girl.'

 She rose and stood on the cold floor, shivering, and blinked against the brightening light.
 As warmer air blew in from unseen apertures, she began to move, pulling herself together for another uneventful day in her typical, boring, adolescent life.
-She swung open the glass door of the fridge set back in the wall and took out a drink marked with the date, a scanner-code, and some other numbers that meant nothing to her; she pried off the plastic lid and downed the purple juice, ignoring the slightly metallic taste.
+She swung open the glass door of the fridge set back in the wall and took out a drink marked with the date, a scanner-code, and some other numbers that meant nothing to her; she pried off the lid and downed the purple juice, ignoring the slightly metallic taste.
 She carefully pushed a packaged muffin back against a second door on the opposite side of the box, a simple act of resistance calculated to communicate to hidden agents her dislike of bran.
 And muffins.
-And processed food in general.
+And against pre-packaged food in general.

-She removed a small package from a tray above the food.
-Peeling back a paper seal revealed a circle of thick adhesive around a disk of gel filled with tiny copper flecks.
+She retrieved a small sealed tray from a shelf above the food.
+Peeling back a plastic covering revealed a circle of thick adhesive around a disk of gel filled with tiny copper flecks.
 She tapped the patch against a wrist monitor, waited for a vibration in response, then lined it up with a circular rash on her forearm, where she pressed it down.

 She skipped to the door and punched the panel next to it with the side of her fist.
 This action resulted in a disapproving 'Boop!'